 More sensible and effective work means supporting decision-making, offering predictions and foresight as well as analyzing trends and risks.
-In other words, becoming a trusted partner to business rather than being a button pushing administrator.
+In other words, becoming a trusted partner to business rather than being a button-pushing administrator.

 This should be pretty self-explanatory.
 You only need to look at the automation of the purchase invoice process.
 Would you like to run that manually?

-As automation proceeds in companies, it also changes the skill set required from financial administrators.
+As automation proceeds in companies, it also changes the skill set required of financial administrators.
 What companies need increasingly more is experts that not only provide numbers but also provide insights based on the numbers and can consult the business about the best ways forward.

 This follows naturally from the previous point.
 Moving from doing repetitive tasks to being an expert for business should be a more interesting and rewarding job overall.

 As technology does more and more of the routine work in financial administration, job seekers are looking for new job descriptions and more challenging jobs.
-Making sure your technology is up to date is a way to ensure your work force is on top of its game.
+Making sure your technology is up to date is a way to ensure your workforce is on top of its game.